Rookout/docs/docs/workspaces-tagging.md

 sidebar_label: Tagging
 ---

-## Introduction

-Rookout Workspaces allow you to debug specific application instances, or a subset of instances matching a defined filter.
-The following tags may be passed as parameters when loading the Rookout SDK into your code:

-`hostname` -   the host name of a specific application instance.
-`ip` - the ip address of a specific application instance.
-`platform` - the operating system and version on which one or more application instances are deployed.
-`processname` - the process name (executable) of one ore more application instances.
-`tag` - a logical name for an application, an environment, a deployment, or anything that would help you identify a subest of instances (see examples below).

-## Commonly used examples

 The following are common use cases for using Tags to define Workspace Filters.
 Let's assume these are some instances of your application: